 Benefits of hydrotherapy

-Aquatic therapy, also called “hydrotherapy”, using pools, has become very popular in the canine rehabilitation field over the past 8-10 years.
+Aquatic therapy, also called “hydrotherapy,” using pools, has gained popularity in the canine rehabilitation field over the past 8-10 years.

 Water offers warmth, buoyancy, and resistance.

-Water is a relaxing and supportive medium in which to move and strengthen weakened muscles, especially if multiple parts of the animal’s body have been injured or affected by a medical condition.
-In addition to pools, aquatic exercise can take place in whirlpools, bathtubs, lakes, ponds, streams and underwater treadmills.
+Water is a relaxing and supportive medium that facilitates movement and strengthening weakened muscles.
+It is especially beneficial when multiple parts of the animal’s body are having a problem.
+In addition to pools, your dog can benefit from hydrotherapy in

 The benefits of water exercise and swimming include:

-- Buoyancy, or upward thrust of water, take the pressure off of sore painful joints affected by arthritis or healing from a fracture
+The upward thrust of water, takes the pressure off of sore painful joints affected by arthritis or healing from a fracture

-- Cohesion, or the binding force of water molecules adhering to each other, provides resistance for strengthening.
-When the body moves through the water, force is required to separate the molecules.
+Cohesion, or the binding force of water molecules adhering to each other, provides resistance for strengthening.
+When the body moves through the water, it requires force to separate the molecules.

 Precautions and contradictions

-- If surgery has taken place, incisions should be closed, sealed and dry prior to any water applications, in order to prevent infection or the possible spread of bacteria.
-Incisions may not be fully healed internally yet, but as long as they are considered “sealed” by a veterinarian, therapist or pool manager, it should be safe to swim.
+- Post-surgery, incisions should be closed, sealed, and dry prior to any water applications.
+That prevents infection or the possible spread of bacteria.
+Incisions may not be fully healed internally yet.
+But as long as they have “sealed,” it should be safe to swim.

-- Some canine breeds may be frightened of the water and could become agitated, thrash about and potentially harm themselves.
-These animals should be identified and not subjected to swimming or aquatic therapy.
+- Some canine breeds may be frightened of the water and could become agitated, thrash about, and potentially harm themselves.
+Don’t force such animals to undergo the therapy.

 - Pool activity should be supervised at all times.

-- Medical or health conditions that can be negatively affected by heat and humidity should be contraindications to aquatic therapy.
+- Hydrotherapy is contraindicated for medical or health conditions that can be negatively affected by heat and humidity.

-- Laryngeal paralysis with tie-back surgery is an absolute contraindicated for swimming.
-Dogs are not permitted to swim as the larynx would be unable to close if the head submerged under water and drowning could occur.
+- Laryngeal paralysis with tie-back surgery is a contraindication for swimming.
+The larynx would be unable to close if the head submerged underwater and drowning could occur.